H4MA-R/starter-hugo-academic/content/post/FwordCTF2k21 Automation/index.md

 	pass
 ```

-then according to the  type it will use either pwntools or python requests to test the task.
+Then it will use either pwntools or python requests to test the task.

-for the web tasks it just send a GET request and if the status code is 200 it checks the output if it is like it suppose to do.
+For the web tasks it just sends a GET request and if the status code is 200 it checks the output.
 Now for the services tasks it uses pwntools library and connect to server and if the response has the output in the jason file then everything is ok.
+I wanted to include the health check as a functionality in the Discord bot, but unfortunately, I didn't have much time.

 # <a name="2"></a>
 ## Discord Bot